-Help Wanted: Kate Middleton Is ISO A New Private Secretary
+Help Wanted: Kate Middleton Is In Search Of A New Private Secretary

 A post shared by Princess Of The United Kingdom (@princesskateroyals) on

-People Magazine says that Kate Middleton is said to be sad that Private Secretary Rebecca Deacon is leaving the position, but she wishes her well.
-And yes, before you ask, the position does involve some travel, as the princess will particularly need someone to have her back, and organize her fascinators when traveling all over the U.K., and around the world.
+People Magazine says that Kate Middleton is said to be sad that private secretary Rebecca Deacon is leaving the position, but she wishes her well.
+And yes, before you ask, the position does involve some travel, as the princess will particularly need someone to have her back and organize her fascinators when traveling all over the U.K. and around the world.
 In just the last year, Rebecca Deacon tagged along when the princess went to Canada, India, and Bhutan.

-Before becoming the Duchess of Cambridge’s private secretary, Deacon worked with Prince William and Prince Harry as a production assistant on the 2007 Concert For Diana, which was obviously a project near and dear to the Royal hearts.
+Before becoming the Duchess of Cambridge’s private secretary, Deacon worked with Prince William and Prince Harry as a production assistant on the 2007 Concert For Diana, which was obviously a project near and dear to the royal hearts.

 Kate is absolutely stunning her beauty is perfection #PrincessKate #KateMiddleton #DuchessOfCambridge #CatherineElizabethMiddleton